 employed: Describes people aged 15 and over who have a job or business, or who undertake work without pay in a family business for a minimum of 1 hour per week.
 Includes people who are absent from a job or business.

-ex-serving: ADF members who have discharged from the serving or reserve population.
+ex-serving: Australian Defence Force members who have separated from the serving or reserve population.

 external cause of death (or injury-related death): Is one of a group of causes external to the body (for example, suicide, transport accidents, falls, poisonings and assault).

 family: Two or more people, one of whom is at least 15 years old, who are related by blood, marriage (registered or de facto), adoption, step or fostering, and who are usually living in the same household.
 Each separately identified couple relationship, lone parent to child relationship or other blood relationship forms the basis of a family.
 Some households contain more than one family.

 general practitioner (GP): A medical practitioner who provides primary comprehensive and continuing care to patients and their families within the community.